 Please don't use chess engines to help you select the next move.
 It kind of goes against the point of seeing which way the game goes.
 Technical limitations restrict the vote to a set of four often strong moves anyway, and all four are already chosen by a chess engine.
 It will be difficult to blunder!

 Comparing the moves offered at the start with those which feature in chess opening theory, you may notice that many continuations appearing in the chess openings are sometimes not offered in vote chess.
 Instead, Stockfish might compute that better options exist, perhaps with benefits many moves ahead.
 Depending on how you view this, it might be a feature or a bug.
 A bug, because it is impossible to play out even common lines from centuries of knowledge of chess openings.
 A feature, because these new lines may lead to interesting game situations not commonly encountered.
-In any case, we could try to fix this, perhaps using a database of openings until an agreed point.
+In the future, we could try to fix this, perhaps using a database of openings until an agreed point.

 skak, the image editor GIMP, and of course the mighty Stockfish combined with the Syzygy endgame tablebases, for making our games possible.